Social media has allowed thousands of people to connect like never before, but how do you track what they’re saying about your business?

 Lexalytics is a powerful text analysis tool that can analyze sentiment, understand user intent, and more.
 It’s connected to a large library of language data that helps it understand written language with human level accuracy.

-Though Lexalytics is definitely overkill for a small business, large enterprises will benefit from its high level of accuracy and multiple options for integration.
+Though Lexalytics is definitely overkill for a small business, large enterprises will benefit from its high level of accuracy and multiple options for integration and social media monitoring.

 What is a Sentiment Analysis Tool?